tandica/rhcsa/practice-exams/yt/yt.md

 ### 4. groups, users and group memberships

-add a secondary group for a user : useradd -G sysadm harry
+add a secondary group for a new user : useradd -G sysadm harry

 make user have no access to interactive shell: useradd -s /sbin/nologin

-give a group access to add users in the server: edit the config file with visudo
+give a group access to add users in the server: edit the config file with visudo. it goes directly to the config file. put `%sysadmin ALL=/usr/bin/useradd`.
+The % is needed to define the group. find the path of useradd with `which useradd`.

+to give a user the ability to set passwords, without asking for the sudo pw, do this with visudo: `bob ALL=(ALL) NOPASSWD: /usr/bin/passwd`

+To give a user full access: `sally ALL=ALL`

+To give a user access to all cmds without sudo password: `sadi ALL=(ALL) NOPASSWD: ALL`

+### 5. create collaborative directory

+make directory owned by a certain group: `chgrp marketing /shared/marketing`

+change directory permissions to only be accessed by members of the group and no access for others: `chmod 2770 /shared/marketing`

+### 6. make a cronjob

+### 7. nfs